pimbrouwers/Danom/src/Danom.Mvc/README.md

 ## MVC

-The `DanomController` class extends the base controller class to provide a set of methods to help work with `Result`, `Option`, and `ResultOption` types in ASP.NET Core MVC applications.
+The `DanomController` class extends the base controller class to provide a set of methods to help work with `Result` and `Option` types in ASP.NET Core MVC applications.

 ### Option